 All courtesy hard copies of papers submitted in connection with motions must be bound in any manner that is secure, does not obscure the text, and permits the document to lie reasonably flat when open.
-Courtesy copies should either be spiral-bound or be stapled using a single staple in the upper left-hand corner of the document.
-Also, rather than submitting large documents that do not lie reasonably flat when open, parties should submit multiple volumes.
+Rather than submitting large documents that do not lie reasonably flat when open, parties should submit multiple volumes.